tydaeus/notes/gradle/getting_started.md

 }
 ```

-Dependencies are downloaded to the user folder by default.
+Dependencies are downloaded to `"$USER_HOME"/.gradle` subdirectory by default.
 This can be reconfigured with the `GRADLE_USER_HOME` environment variable, `gradle.user.home` system property, or `--gradle-user-home` command line parameter.

 ## Properties

 List properties with `gradle properties`; this includes the properties added by plugins and their default values.